Chanie Wenjack: Impact

+In popular culture

 On June 21, 2016, a Heritage Minute about Wenjack's death was released by Historica Canada to coincide with National Aboriginal Day.
 Unlike other Heritage Minutes that were narrated by actors, Wenjack's was narrated by his sister, Pearl.

-The Tragically Hip singer Gord Downie wrote a concept album based on Wenjack's escape.
+The Tragically Hip singer Gord Downie wrote a solo concept album based on Wenjack's escape.
 The album, Secret Path, was released on October 18, 2016, along with a concurrent graphic novel of Wenjack's story by novelist Jeff Lemire and an animated film which aired on CBC Television.

 Published in October 2016, a novella by Canadian author Joseph Boyden focused on the suffering Wenjack endured and his state of mind during his ordeal.
 Its title is simply Wenjack.
 The novella was released alongside Snip, an animated short film by Terril Calder.

-"Charlie", a song recorded in 1971 by singer-songwriter Willie Dunn about Wenjack, was not well-known at the time, but received renewed attention in the early 2020s following the release of both Secret Path and the Dunn compilation album Creation Never Sleeps, Creation Never Dies.
+"Charlie", a song recorded in 1971 by singer-songwriter Willie Dunn about Wenjack, was not well known at the time, but received renewed attention in the early 2020s following the release of both Secret Path and the Dunn compilation album Creation Never Sleeps, Creation Never Dies.